-Broussard, 43, is married to the former Holly Marshall.
-The couple resides in Santa Monica, Calif., with their two children - daughter, McKenzie, and son, McKel.
+Broussard, 42, is married to the former Holly Marshall.
+The couple has one daughter, McKenzie, and one son, McKel.

-Ed Schilling enters his third season as an assistant coach at UCLA in 2015-16.
-In his second season at UCLA, Schilling helped lead the Bruins to a 22-14 overall record and the program's second straight appearance in the NCAA Tournament's Sweet 16.
+Ed Schilling enters his second as an assistant coach at UCLA.
+Working alongside head coach Steve Alford last season, Schilling helped guide the Bruins to a 28-9 record, the Pac-12 Tournament Championship and UCLA's first appearance in the NCAA Tournament's Sweet 16 since 2008.